Alexanderariza/Landslide_detection/README.md

 ## Interpretation and description of images
 Landslides are a geological hazard which can cause extreme damage to infrastructure and loss of life.
 Severe hurricane, typhoons and earthquakes frequently generate widespread landslides, which can cause damage to roads and cut off rivers can cause flooding and destabilization of the ground, in turn inducing landslidthe isolation of the affected areasesand preventing the supply of aid.

-**Tropical storm "ETA" in San Cristóbal de Verapaz - Guatemala - Central America, 08/11/2020 ([Euronews](https://www.msn.com/de-de/news/panorama/tropensturm-eta-w-c3-bctet-weiter-in-mittelamerika-kurs-nord/vi-BB1aOp6L))**
+**Tropical storm "ETA hurricane" in San Cristóbal de Verapaz - Guatemala - Central America, 08/11/2020 ([Euronews](https://www.msn.com/de-de/news/panorama/tropensturm-eta-w-c3-bctet-weiter-in-mittelamerika-kurs-nord/vi-BB1aOp6L))**
 <img src='./Img/news.jpg' alt='BSI calculation' style="display: block; width: 300%; margin-right: auto; margin-right: auto;"></img>

 The outcomes are shown according to R:G:B composite image where the yellow color represents bare soils, while orange and brown colors are linked to surficial soils or debris slides, which have suffered a remotion or emplacement motion.
 Particularly,  for an active landslide, both colors matching with vertical erosion towards the proximal area of the landslide (headwerd) or over talud deposits.